Find Healthcare Schools

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

-The salary for Occupational Therapy Assistants ranges between about $39,620 and $80,980 a year.
+Occupational Therapy Assistants make between $39,620 and $80,980 a year.

 undefined